Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Hypovolemia is a disease that occurs due to large blood loss and disruption of the thyroid gland.

-Its dimensions correspond to the parameters of 20-40-20 mm, but the organ depends on body weight and changes in volume at certain stages of life: it increases during pregnancy, puberty and decreases upon reaching old age.
+Its dimensions correspond to the parameters 20-40-20 mm, but the organ depends on body weight and changes in volume at certain stages of life: it increases during pregnancy, puberty and decreases upon reaching old age.

 Causes of hypovolemia